any1/wayvnc/README.md

 use SSH tunneling while listening on localhost, but users can also be authenticated when connecting to wayvnc.

+### Connect to running Wayland session
+Let's say you want to control the host at `192.168.178.28` which is already up and running Wayland:

+  * `ssh you@192.168.178.28`
+  * Start wayvnc on the remote host from inside the SSH session: `WAYLAND_DISPLAY=wayland-1 wayvnc 192.168.178.28`
+  * Now, connect from your local device (outside of SSH): `vncviewer 192.168.178.28:5900`

 ### Encryption & Authentication
 You'll need a private X509 key and a certificate.
 A self-signed key with a certificate can be generated like so: